John Popadiuk: Background

-In 2016, John Popadiuk contracted with American Pinball to produce his Magic Girl prototypes in an attempt to fulfil obligations to pre-order customers.
+In 2016, John Popadiuk contracted with American Pinball to produce his Magic Girl prototypes in an attempt to fulfill obligations to preorder customers.
 Games in an unfinished state were delivered to customers with a note from the manufacturer stating that they were built to Popadiuk's specifications.
-Many of the core features did not work.
+Many of the core features did not work, although after over 1,000 hours of work one machine was completed by others in 2022.
 Popadiuk was also contracted to produce a Houdini game for American Pinball, which had an early concept displayed at Pinball Expo.
 Popadiuk was fired from American Pinball due to being unable to finish the project.
 American Pinball would later scrap Popadiuk's work and create and release their own Houdini game not based on Popadiuk's design.

-In 2017, Popadiuk would join deeproot Pinball, a company founded and managed by Robert J. Mueller of San Antonio, Texas. deeproot Pinball planned to finish and release Magic Girl, Retro Atomic Zombie Adventureland, and Alice in Wonderland among other titles from known pinball designers.
+In 2017, Popadiuk joined deeproot Pinball, a company founded and managed by Robert J. Mueller of San Antonio, Texas. deeproot Pinball planned to finish and release Magic Girl, Retro Atomic Zombie Adventureland, and Alice in Wonderland among other titles from known pinball designers.
 After repeated delays and missed deadlines, a prototype of Retro Atomic Zombie Adventureland was revealed and went up for preorder in December 2020.
-As of August 2021 no units have been delivered to pre-order customers.
+As of August 2021 no units had been delivered to preorder customers.

-On August 20, 2021 Robert J. Mueller (which encompasses deeproot funds as well as other companies owned by Robert including deeproot pinball) was slapped with charges from the SEC accusing him of misappropriating investor money into deeproot Pinball and his own personal enrichment.
-Although at this point there is no confirmation what the future holds for deeproot pinball, based on the charges it is assumed this company will cease to exist.
+On August 20, 2021 the SEC charged Robert J. Mueller of misappropriating investor money into deeproot Pinball and his own personal enrichment, calling it a "Ponzi-like scheme".

 Lawsuit

-Customers who pre-ordered games through Zidware filed legal action against Popadiuk for being unable to honor his obligations stated in his contract.
+Customers who preordered games through Zidware filed legal action against Popadiuk in 2015 for being unable to honor his obligations stated in his contract.
 On February 14, 2017 there was an email sent out both by Popadiuk and Scott Goldberg claiming that all of the Magic Girl games were complete and ready to pickup or ship by the end of the month.

 On May 1, 2018, the court ruled that Popadiuk was responsible the 26 claims by the plaintiffs for failure to deliver.
 Popadiuk had sued the buyers themselves for non-payment of future games in the amount of $100,002 and attempted to split it into 26 separate cases.
 The judge ruled this a waste of time and resources.